ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 ### 7. Learn about the market trend

-Capstone projects are about the current business problems that need datascientists to work with actual data available in the market.
+Capstone projects are about the current business problems that need data scientists to work with actual data available in the market.
 Thus helping data science aspirants to stay updated with the latest industrial <a href="https://www.learnbay.co/data-science-course/know-the-top-10-data-science-trends-2022/" target="_blank">data science trends.</a>

 Working with real-world data will enable aspirants to work for real-world challenges like loopholes, missing data etc. This will improve the data scientist's creativity and critical thinking when solving problems.
 This kind of criticality solving problems will allow aspirants to know the fundamental cause of challenges.
 In return, you can support these challenges with a solution relevant to the issue and technological environment.